kyma-project/kyma/docs/headless-cms/03-03-markdown-documents.md

 ### Display

-In the Documentation view (Docs UI), that is available in the Console UI under the question mark icon on the top navigation panel, the metadata allow you to create the left-side navigation structure.
-The Docs UI displays documents grouped under a common `type` in alphanumeric order as per files names.
+In the Documentation view (Docs UI), that is available in the Console UI under the question mark icon on the top navigation panel, the metadata allow you to create the left-side and right-side navigation structures.
+The left-side navigation displays topics' groups and topics.
+The right-side navigation displays documents grouped under a common `type` in alphanumeric order as per files names.
+Under `type` show document's `title` and subsequent headers from the document.
 The following example shows four documents, their metadata, and corresponding places in the left-side navigation:

 <div tabs>
   <details>